 IN THIS ARTICLE

-How Do Health-Care Professionals Diagnose Scabies?
+How Do Health Care Professionals Diagnose Scabies?

 Other conditions are sometimes confused with scabies.
 The scabies mite has no relation to body lice, although the symptoms may be similar.
 Scabies is sometimes confused with bedbug bites, but in contrast to scabies, bedbugs are visible to the naked eye and can live for long periods of time without feeding.
 Chiggers are a type of mite that can feed off human blood, but unlike scabies, they are acquired through contact with vegetation and feed for only a few days.
-Less commonly, the rashes of other skin diseases such as ringworm, shingles, eczema, allergic reactions (hives), jock itch, or impetigo may be confused with that of scabies.
+Less commonly, the rashes of other skin problems such as ringworm, shingles, eczema, allergic reactions (hives), jock itch, or impetigo may be confused with that of scabies.

 YOU MAY ALSO LIKE

 Patient Comments & Reviews

 What symptoms and signs did you experience with your scabies?